Swastika: Media

-Indian subcontinent

-In Bhutan, India, Nepal and Sri Lanka, the swastika is common.
-Temples, businesses and other organisations, such as the Buddhist libraries, Ahmedabad Stock Exchange and the Nepal Chamber of Commerce, use the swastika in reliefs or logos.
-Swastikas are ubiquitous in Indian and Nepalese communities, located on shops, buildings, transport vehicles, and clothing.
-The swastika remains prominent in Hindu ceremonies such as weddings.
-The left facing sauwastika symbol is found in tantric rituals.

-Musaeus College in Colombo, Sri Lanka, a Buddhist girls' school, has a left facing swastika in their school logo.

-In India, Swastik and Swastika, with their spelling variants, are first names for males and females respectively, for instance with Swastika Mukherjee.
-The Emblem of Bihar contains two swastikas.

-In Bhutan, the swastika motif is found in architecture, fabrics and religious ceremonies.

-Europe and North America

 Use by neo-Nazis

 As with many neo-Nazi groups across the world, the American Nazi Party used the swastika as part of its flag before its first dissolution in 1967.
 The symbol was chosen by the organisation's founder, George Lincoln Rockwell.
 It was "re-used" by successor organisations in 1983, without the publicity Rockwell's organisation enjoyed.

-The swastika, in various iconographic forms, is one of the hate symbols identified in use as graffiti in US schools, and is described as such in a 1999 US Department of Education document, "Responding to Hate at School: A Guide for Teachers, Counselors and Administrators", edited by Jim Carnes, which provides advice to educators on how to support students targeted by such hate symbols and address hate graffiti.
+The swastika, in various iconographic forms, is one of the hate symbols identified in use as graffiti in US schools, and is described as such in a 1999 US Department of Education document, "Responding to Hate at School: A Guide for Teachers, Counsellors and Administrators", edited by Jim Carnes, which provides advice to educators on how to support students targeted by such hate symbols and address hate graffiti.
 Examples given show that it is often used alongside other white supremacist symbols, such as those of the Ku Klux Klan, and note a "three-bladed" variation used by skinheads, white supremacists, and "some South African extremist groups".

 The neo-Nazi Russian National Unity group's branch in Estonia is officially registered under the name "Kolovrat" and published an extremist newspaper in 2001 under the same name.
 A criminal investigation found the paper included an array of racial epithets.
 One Narva resident was sentenced to one year in jail for distribution of Kolovrat.
 The Kolovrat has since been used by the Rusich Battalion, a Russian militant group known for its operation during the war in Donbas.
 In 2014 and 2015, members of the Ukrainian Azov Regiment were seen with swastika tattoos.